Tanner Lee

-Early years
+Early life

 Lee was born in New Orleans, Louisiana and was raised in Destrehan, Louisiana.
 He attended Jesuit High School, where he played both football and baseball for the Blue Jays.
-In his career, he led the Blue Jays football to a 30–8 record while passing for 3984 yards, 39 touchdowns, and nine interceptions.
+In his career, he led the Blue Jays football to a 30–8 record while passing for 3,984 yards, 39 touchdowns, and nine interceptions.

 College career

 2014 season

 Lee redshirted as a freshman at Tulane in 2013.
 In 2014, he became the starter.
 On August 28, 2014, Lee recorded 262 yards and three touchdowns in his college debut against Tulsa.
 On September 13, he tossed three touchdowns and recorded 238 yards against Southeastern Louisiana.
 On November 8, he gained 237 yards and scored three times against Houston.
 Lee started all 10 of his games, throwing for 1,962 yards and 12 touchdowns which set Tulane freshman records.

 2015 season

 On September 3, 2015, Lee recorded 246 yards and a touchdown in the season opener against Duke.
 On September 19, he recorded a season-high 277 yards and a touchdown against Maine.
 On October 3, Lee threw a career-high four touchdowns against UCF.
 On November 14, he recorded 252 yards and two touchdowns against Army.
 He started all 9 of his games in 2015, throwing for 1,639 yards, 11 touchdowns, and seven interceptions.